sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-quick-start/cp-mobile-dev-kit-quick-start.md

     >In [this tutorial](cp-mobile-dev-kit-ms-setup), server-side configuration for this MDK app were already done.

     Regardless of whether you are creating an online or offline application, this step is needed for app to connect to an OData service.
-When building an MDK Mobile application, it assumes the OData service created and the destination that points to this service is setup in Mobile Services.
-For MDK Web application, destination is setup in SAP BTP cockpit.
+When building an MDK Mobile application, it assumes the OData service created and the destination that points to this service is set up in Mobile Services.
+For MDK Web application, destination is set up in SAP BTP cockpit.

     The generated application will be offline enabled in the MDK Mobile client and will run as online in Web environment.